 Many of us past the age of 55 assume we do not need life insurance, but nothing could be farther from the truth.
 Also, many seniors incorrectly assume that they can’t qualify for a life insurance plan; or they can’t afford it.

 There are many life insurance policy options for seniors today that can provide affordable coverage to meet a wide variety of different needs.
 Before shopping for life insurance, seniors should have an idea of their specific needs, as well as what types of plans are available for them.

 Life insurance for seniors helps serve numerous needs.
 First, proceeds may be used to help a surviving spouse or other loved ones in paying the rent or mortgage, as well as for other critical everyday ongoing living expenses.

-The benefits of life insurance for seniors can also be used for paying off:
+The benefits of life insurance for seniors can use the money to:

 - Final expenses for a funeral and burial costs

 - A future college fund for children or grandchildren